0xvc/faxtail-blog/content/posts/how_to_fill_out_form_ss_4/index.md

 18. **Line 18**: If applicable, answer the question regarding state/local agencies.

-After you've completed the form, you can mail or fax it to the IRS using the appropriate address or fax number provided in the Form SS-4 instructions.
+**After you've completed the form, you can mail or fax it to the IRS using the number 855-215-1627 (within the U.S.) or 304-707-9471 (outside the U.S.)**

 However, the IRS encourages you to apply for an EIN online if your principal business is located in the United States or U.S. Territories.
 The online application process is faster and you'll get your EIN immediately.

-Please verify this information with the most recent guidance as IRS procedures and form updates may have changed post-September 2021.